-- (a) At least 28 days prior to commencement of drilling operations other than Category 1 drilling the licence holder must notify the relevant Department of Water and Energy regional Hydrologist of the intention to drill exploratory drill holes together with information on the nature and location of the proposed holes. - (b) If the licence holder drills exploratory drill holes he must satisfy the Department that during and after the activity: - i) all holes cored or otherwise are constructed and/or sealed to prevent the collapse of the surrounding surface; - ii) if any drill hole meets natural or noxious gases it is plugged or sealed to prevent their escape; - iii) if any drill hole meets an artesian or sub-artesian flow it is effectively sealed to prevent contamination or cross-contamination of aquifers, and is permanently sealed with cement plugs to prevent surface discharge of groundwater; - iv) potentially hazardous tools or logging equipment dropped in holes and unable to be recovered must be reported to the Regional Inspector of Mines and if directed to do so the licence holder must recover the equipment; - v) waters flowing from any drill holes must be managed and contained.
-Disposal of any such waters must be in accordance with the ANZECC 2000 "Australian and New Zealand Guidelines for Fresh and Marine Water Quality Guidelines" so as to meet the environmental values of the receiving Climate - vi) once any drill hole ceases to be used the land and its immediate vicinity is to be rehabilitated to its former condition; - vii) activities undertaken in regard to this Condition must be included in reports prepared in accordance with Condition 28(a).
+- (a) At least 28 days prior to commencement of drilling operations other than Category 1 drilling the licence holder must notify the relevant Department of Natural Resources Regional Hydrologist of the intention to drill exploratory drill holes together with information on the nature and location of the proposed holes. - (b) If the licence holder drills exploratory drill holes he must satisfy the Department that during and after the activity: - i) all holes cored or otherwise are constructed and/or sealed to prevent the collapse of the surrounding surface; - ii) if any drill hole meets natural or noxious gases it is plugged or sealed to prevent their escape; - iii) if any drill hole meets an artesian or sub-artesian flow it is effectively sealed to prevent contamination or cross-contamination of aquifers, and is permanently sealed with cement plugs to prevent surface discharge of groundwater;

+- iv) potentially hazardous tools or logging equipment dropped in holes and unable to be recovered must be reported to the Regional Inspector of Mines and if directed to do so the licence holder must recover the equipment; - v) waters flowing from any drill holes must be managed and contained.
+Disposal of any such waters must be in accordance with the ANZECC 2000 "Australian and New Zealand Guidelines for Fresh and Marine Water Quality Guidelines so as to meet the environmental values of the receiving watercourse or stock dam, or must be disposed of in accordance with a licence issued by the Department of Environment and Conservation; - vi) once any drill hole ceases to be used the land and its immediate vicinity is to be rehabilitated to its former condition; - vii) activities undertaken in regard to this Condition must be included in reports prepared in accordance with Condition 28(a).